ConorBevan/MovieWarsBlog/README.md

 Google Fonts was used for the following fonts:

-* Playfair is used for the boddy on the site.
+* Playfair is used for the body on the site.

 * Roboto is used for the navbar and footer on the site.